slaclab/rfsoc-4x2-photon-detector-dev/README.md

 # rfsoc-4x2-photon-detector-dev

-The project is an example of emulating the SiPM signal using a DAC.
-The DAC output is loopback to the ADC.
+This project is an example of emulating the SiPM signal using a RFSOC DAC and reading it back from the RFSoC ADC The DAC[A] output is loopbacked to the ADC[A].
 The DAC is operating at 8 GSample/s, and the ADC is operating at 2 GSample/s.

 Only ADC[A] and DAC[A] is implemented in the firmware.
 ADC[B,C,D] and DAC[B] are unused.